yogeshhk/MiningResume/README.md

 # MiningResume
-Script to extract certain fields from a text resume Copyright (C) 2017 Yogesh H Kulkarni
+Script to extract certain fields from a text resume

-## License:
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or any later version.
+Copyright (C) 2017 Yogesh H Kulkarni

 ## Requirements:
 * Problem Statement: Extracting certain important fields from a resume like name, email, phone,  etc.